PatoTheBest/electri/README.md

 The Deadalus Framework is planed and constructed as "replacement" for all the local HTML/CSS/JS Applications out there.
 It'll offer an XML-Layout Language like HTML, full CSS Support but backed with a solid Programing Language.

-The entire Framework will (mostly) be a standalone Framework.
-What that means is, that it's not going to rely on other Libraries or Frameworks such as Java AWT or Java FX to provide maximal functionality, flexibility and extendibility.

 ## Feedback & Collaboration
 Found bugs?
 Something is missing?
 You want to help out?